Data Centers in Buffalo

 Natural Disaster Risk

 Buffalo has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04 out of 100 as of September 2025.
-This score places it in one of the safest categories in the United States for critical infrastructure placement.
+This minimizes the threat of environmental disruptions to critical infrastructure.